 In Utah, a municipality is authorized by state statute to levy a tax against all real and personal property located within its boundaries.
-The Council holds this authorization for Murray City, and must set a tax rate by June 22nd each year.
+The Municipal Council holds this authorization for Murray City, and must set a tax rate by June 22nd each year.
+If the City determines the need to increase the property tax rate, a hearing on the tax increase and adoption of a final tax rate must be held after August 1 but on or before September 1.
+A final budget may then be adopted and the City must certify the increased tax rate to the County by this later date.
 The County Treasurer, acting as a tax collector, must settle and disburse all tax collections to all taxing entities on a routine basis.